Huntington-Surrey High School

 Huntington-Surrey School is a private non-sectarian college preparatory high school located in Austin, Texas.
 It was founded in 1973 and is located northwest of the University of Texas campus.

-The school's goal is to produce young adults who graduate with the tools and the desire to keep learning throughout their lives.
-Individual attention and a personalized educational experience come from a low student-to-teacher ratios: 8-1 in core classes, 6-1 in math, and 1-1 in the literature program, which is based on the British tutorial method.

-The school offers a personal educational experience curriculum with a particular focus on composition and literature, with standard science, history, and math classes also required.
+The school offers a curriculum with a focus on composition and literature, with standard science, history, and math classes.
 Electives, which are offered on Fridays, draw on the various interests and talents of the faculty.

-Some remarkable features of the student experience at Huntington-Surrey include the very small class sizes and the school days with built-in help for accomplishing homework assignments, including math homework always done in the presence of a math teacher.
 The school is accredited by Cognia (formerly AdvancED/ Southern Association of Colleges and Schools).

 Alumni

 Notable alumni, in order of the most recent year of attendance (if known), then alphabetically by last name: